 Paulina had more questions.
 “How often should I get a cervical screening done?”

-Ideally, cervical cancer screening should start at the of age 21 years if they are sexually active.
+Ideally, cervical cancer screening should start at the of age 21 years if you are sexually active.

-“Women aged 21–65 years should have a Pap test every 3 years” said Dr Rinku.
+“Women aged 21–65 years should have a Pap test every 3 years” said the doctor.